Brian's voice

 Reviews 04.11.2022

-With the album ForeverAndEverNoMore, Brian Eno publishes an album (almost) entirely sung for the first time since Before And After Science, 45 years ago.
-In which he asserts himself above all as an authentic singer, enriching his vocal palette with new colors and textures.
+With ForeverAndEverNoMore, Brian Eno releases an album (almost) entirely sung for the first time since Before And After Science, 45 years ago.
+In it, he asserts himself above all as an authentic singer, enriching his vocal palette with new colors and textures.

-So it was in 1979, with the release of the very cult album Ambient 1: Music For Airports, the birth of ambient music.
-Before that, there had been (almost) instrumental escapades with the guitarist Robert Fripp - (No Pussyfooting), 1973 - and with the first cousins of Cluster and Harmonia, or the album Discreet Music in 1975.
-There was also the creation of the label Obscure Records, whose 10 references published between 1975 and 1978 (Gavin Bryars, Christopher Hobbs, John Adams, David Toop, John Cage, Michael Nyman, Penguin Café Orchestra, Harold Budd!) say enough the sagacity of the man.
+So it was in 1979, with the release of the cult album Ambient 1: Music For Airports, the birth certificate of ambient music.
+Prior to this, there had been (quasi-) instrumental escapades with guitarist Robert Fripp - (No Pussyfooting), 1973 - and with the first cousins of Cluster and Harmonia, as well as the album Discreet Music in 1975.
+There was also the creation of the Obscure Records label, whose 10 releases between 1975 and 1978 (Gavin Bryars, Christopher Hobbs, John Adams, David Toop, John Cage, Michael Nyman, Penguin Café Orchestra, Harold Budd!) speak volumes about the man's sagacity.

-For it is no coincidence that in 1974 Brian Eno signed the preface to Michael Nyman's (fascinating) book, Experimental Music.
-Having played (as Nyman did) in the Scratch Orchestra and the Portsmouth Sinfonia, orchestras open to non-musicians, initiated respectively by Cornelius Cardew and Gavin Bryars, and a child of John Cage like many others, Brian Eno had long had a foot in both worlds.
-And he seemed to have decided to live his life as a pop star by proxy, as a chic producer giving Devo or David Bowie's records (before Talking Heads, U2, James, Slowdive or Coldplay) an experimental color.
-Or of "curator" before the letter, with for example this compilation No New York concocted in 1978 following a stay in Manhattan, which was going to give its name to the no-wave.
-Genuine eminence grise, Brian Eno is the perfect person to play "six degrees of separation".
-And a very rare and exemplary case, at not even thirty years old, of hybridization between "learned" and "popular" music.
+It's no coincidence that, in 1974, Brian Eno was asked to write the foreword to Michael Nyman's (fascinating) book Experimental Music.
+Having played (as did Nyman) in the Scratch Orchestra and the Portsmouth Sinfonia, orchestras open to non-musicians initiated by Cornelius Cardew and Gavin Bryars respectively , and a child of John Cage like many others, Brian Eno had long had one foot in both worlds.
+And he seemed to have decided to live his pop-star life by proxy, as a chic producer giving Devo or David Bowie records (before Talking Heads, U2, James, Slowdive or Coldplay) an experimental color.
+Or a "curator" before his time, with the No New York compilation concocted in 1978 following a stay in Manhattan, which gave its name to no-wave.
+An authentic éminence grise, Brian Eno is the ideal person to play "six degrees of separation".
+And a very rare and exemplary case, not even thirty years old, of hybridization between "learned" and "popular" music.
 In short, in 1979, Brian Eno was everywhere.
-But, too busy with his machines and sound manipulations, often magical it is true, and with his conceptual preoccupations, he was diluted in his music.
+But, too busy with his often magical machines and sound manipulations, and with his conceptual preoccupations, he became diluted in his music.

-"Ambient music must be able to accommodate many degrees of auditory attention without privileging any one in particular, it must be able to pass unnoticed as well as be interesting", wrote Eno to accompany Music For Airports.
+"Ambient music must be able to accommodate many degrees of auditory attention without favoring any one in particular; it must be able to go unnoticed as well as be interesting," wrote Eno to accompany Music For Airports.
 In other words, it must be as relevant to hear in the background as it is to listen to at full blast, in exclusive listening mode.
-Since the voice is an instrument that is all too prone to draw attention, it was natural that it would be removed.
-This did not take anything away from the organic density of Eno's music.
+As the voice is an instrument that is all too prone to grabbing attention, it was only natural that it should withdraw.
+This did nothing to detract from the organic density of Eno's music.

-Brian Eno has always challenged the image of the "architect" artist, a demiurge with an absolutely clear vision of the final work, and prefers to promote the idea of the artist as a "gardener", planting seeds that may later bloom and live their lives.
-Don't forget that in 1975, he also published, with the artist Peter Schmidt (many of whose images adorn his covers), the Oblique Strategies, a card game that is supposed to help musicians in need of inspiration, by guiding them randomly towards unknown directions.
+Brian Eno has always shied away from the image of the artist as "architect", the demiurge with an absolutely clear vision of the final work, preferring to promote the idea of the artist as "gardener", planting seeds which may then blossom and live their own lives.
+Don't forget that in 1975, together with artist Peter Schmidt (many of whose images adorn his covers), he also published Stratégies obliques (Oblique Strategies), a card game intended to help musicians lacking inspiration, by guiding them at random in unknown directions.
 His atmospheric music is less utilitarian than ecological.
 Another Green World

-Thus Eno has, for several decades, given himself to the beneficial virtues ofambient, regularly with others - his brother Roger, Harold Budd, Laraaji, Jon Hassell, Laurie Anderson, John Cale, Daniel Lanois...
-A sort of "Who's Who" of the Fourth World, whose posterity is immense - the confinements of 2020-21 having contributed to his return to grace.
-There were also sound installations for art galleries or airports, self-generating musical creations, pushing further the reflection on "furnishing" music, ringtones for telephone companies...
-Always a foot between worlds.
+For several decades, Eno devoted himself to the beneficial virtues ofambient, regularly working with others - his brother Roger, Harold Budd, Laraaji, Jon Hassell, Laurie Anderson, John Cale, Daniel Lanois...
+A sort of "Who's Who" of the Fourth World, whose posterity is immense - the confinements of 2020-21 having contributed in no small measure to his return to favor.
+There have also been sound installations for art galleries and airports, self-generating musical creations that push the boundaries of "furnishing" music, and ringtones for telephone companies...
+Always with one foot between worlds.

 However, the voice has never completely deserted Brian Eno's music; far from it.
-The very amniotic Drawn For Life (with Peter Schwalm, 2001), or the songs composed with David Byrne (Talking Heads) or Karl Hyde (Underworld) are examples.
-And sometimes, it was even his.
+Witness, for example, the amniotic Drawn For Life (with Peter Schwalm, 2001), or songs composed with David Byrne (Talking Heads) or Karl Hyde (Underworld).
+And sometimes, it was his own.

-With ForeverAndEverNoMore, 22nd album (it seems) released this fall, we had the happy surprise to find Eno as a "committed" singer.
-In the physical sense of the term.
-In addition to the patina of years, which confers to the voice of the sixty-year-old a grain, a thickness, a vibrato never heard before, Brian Eno vocalizes, almost chants on tracks much more open, much more "abstract" or even ambient (Garden Of Stars) than the pop-songs which he had rarely gone beyond the framework.
-Or else they are extended, spread out, distorted, malleable pop-songs, such as There Were Bell (with Roger Eno on accordion).
-Because what strikes above all, and moves, is how much Brian Eno's voice, even in "duet" with his daughter Darla(We Let it In, I'm Hardly Me), is at this point in front, embodied, organ now as much as matter.
-It is the voice of a wise old man that one has the feeling to hear here, in the foreground.
-The sound treatments are always present, but what comes out first is a new feeling of humanity.
-Linked without doubt also to the humanistic content of the words, which gives to the whole an almost disillusioned, if not testamentary resonance.
+With ForeverAndEverNoMore, his 22nd album (it seems) released this autumn, we were in any case pleasantly surprised to find Eno back as a "committed" singer.
+In the physical sense of the word.
+In addition to the patina of years, which gives the sixty-something's voice an unprecedented grain, thickness and vibrato, Brian Eno vocalizes, almost psalmodizes on tracks that are much more open, much more abstract, even ambient (Garden Of Stars) than the pop-songs he had rarely gone beyond.
+Or maybe it's the extended, sprawling, distorted, malleable pop-songs such as There Were Bell (with Roger Eno on accordion).
+What's most striking, and most moving, is the extent to which Brian Eno's voice, even in "duet" with his daughter Darla(We Let it In, I'm Hardly Me), is so forward, embodied, an organ now as much as matter.
+It's the voice of a wise old man that we feel we're hearing here, in the foreground.
+The sound treatments are always present, but what emerges first is a new sense of humanity.
+This is undoubtedly linked to the humanist content of the lyrics, which give the whole an almost disillusioned, if not testamentary, resonance.

-In 2008, Brian Eno wrote a column for the American National Public Radio entitled: "Singing, the secret of longevity".
-In it, he recounted his practice of choral singing within an ensemble founded with friends, quoted a Scandinavian study arguing that the three pillars of a happy life were camping, dancing and singing, and praised the physical and psychological benefits of singing.
-This text only makes ForeverAndEverNoMore more valuable, and sheds new light on the trajectory of this decidedly elusive musician.
+In 2008, Brian Eno wrote a column for the American National Public Radio entitled "Singing, the secret of longevity".
+In it, he recounted his experience of choral singing in an ensemble founded with friends, cited a Scandinavian study arguing that the three pillars of a happy life were camping, dancing and singing, and extolled the physical and psychological benefits of singing.
+This text only adds to the value of ForeverAndEverNoMore, and sheds new light on the trajectory of this decidedly elusive musician.
 Brian Eno, human above all.

 David Sanson